Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: NDTR of fluids with gravity opposing the thermodynamic force

 Figures~\ref{sfig3}(a) and~\ref{sfig3}(d) illustrate the dependence of the heat-bath-induced NDTR mechanism on interaction strength in the absence and presence of gravity, respectively.
-For both $g = 0$ and weak gravity ($g = 0.01$), decreasing the collision time scale $\tau$ reduces the NDTR region, which vanishes entirely at sufficiently small $\tau$ (see $\tau = 0.1$ for reference).
-This indicates that the mechanism breaks down for systems with strong interparticle interactions, in contrast to the behavior reported in the main text.
-To elucidate this transition, we plot the particle number density $\rho(h)$ and temperature profile $T(h)$ for different values of $\tau$.
-As shown in Figs.~\ref{sfig3}(e) and \ref{sfig3}(f), for $g=0.01$, decreasing $\tau$ increases $\rho(h)$ at the upper (cold bath) boundary and drives $T(h)$ toward a linear distribution characteristic of Fourier's law, consistent with the behavior observed for $g=0$ (see Figs.~\ref{sfig3}(b) and~\ref{sfig3}(c)).
-This demonstrates that, under weak gravity and strong interactions, the contribution of increasing $\Delta T$ to the heat flux becomes dominant, restoring the conventional monotonic increase of $J$ with $\Delta T$.
-The underlying mechanism is enhanced particle localization at the upper (cold bath) end due to strong interactions.
-Moreover, stronger interactions lead to greater particle accumulation at this end.
-However, weak gravity is insufficient to counteract this localization and thus fails to preserve the NDTR effect under strong interparticle interactions.
+Consistent with the $g = 0$ case, decreasing the collision time step $\tau$ shrinks the NDTR region at $g = 0.01$; this region vanishes entirely for sufficiently small $\tau$ (see $\tau = 0.1$ as reference).
+This indicates that, under weak gravity, the mechanism also breaks down for systems with strong interactions, in contrast to the behavior reported in the main text.
+To elucidate this transition, we plot the particle number density $\rho(h)$ and temperature profile $T(h)$ for different $\tau$.
+As shown in Figs.~\ref{sfig3}(e) and~\ref{sfig3}(f), for $g = 0.01$, decreasing $\tau$ increases $\rho(h)$ near the upper (cold) bath and drives $T(h)$ toward a linear profile characteristic of Fourier's law---consistent with the $g = 0$ case (Figs.~\ref{sfig3}(b) and~\ref{sfig3}(c)).
+Thus, weak gravity does not modify the mechanism by which strong interactions suppress NDTR; the disappearance of NDTR with decreasing $\tau$ is entirely caused by the increased interaction strength, which enhances the velocities of low-velocity particles reflected from the cold bath and thereby facilitates heat transfer across the baths, as explained in the main text.

-To further demonstrate the applicability of the NDTR mechanism to binary mixtures in such a configuration, we perform an analysis analogous to that in the main text on a simple binary fluid.
-Results for varying mass ratio $p$ at fixed total mass $M=12$, and varying $M$ at fixed $p=0.5$, with $g=0.01$ and $\tau=10$, are presented in Figs.~\ref{sfig4}(a) and~\ref{sfig4}(b), respectively.
+To further demonstrate the applicability of the NDTR mechanism to binary mixtures in this configuration, we perform an analysis analogous to that in the main text on a simple binary fluid.
+Results for varying the heavy-particle probability $p$ at fixed mass ratio $M = 12$, and varying $M$ at fixed $p = 0.5$, with $g = 0.01$ and $\tau = 10$, are presented in Figs.~\ref{sfig4}(a) and~\ref{sfig4}(b), respectively.
 The data show that the mechanism under gravity operates in binary mixtures across a range of $p$ and $M$.
-However, for fixed interaction strength ($\tau=10$) and $M=12$, the NDTR region diminishes and ultimately vanishes as $p$ increases from 0 to 1, indicating limited robustness across diverse binary compositions.
+However, for fixed interaction strength ($\tau = 10$) and $M = 12$, the NDTR region in Fig.~\ref{sfig4}(a) gradually diminishes and eventually vanishes as $p$ increases from 0 to 1, indicating that its robustness is limited when heavy particles dominate the mixture.

 \end{widetext}